-The purpose of the exercise is to get all members of the community to appreciate the key role women play in decision making and, in the management, and use of the solar technology.
-Read them this case study and help them answer the questions.
-You may need to animate the narration to make the dialogues more realistic.
+The purpose of the exercise is to get all members of the community to appreciate the key role women play in decision making and, in management, and use of the solar technology.
+Read the case study and help them answer the questions.
+You may need to animate the narration, to make the dialogues more realistic.